onesaitplatform/onesaitplatform-revoluiton-blockchain/sources/libraries/onesaitplatform-OrangeBi/README.md

 Orange Biolab is a datamining tool easy to use and very powerful to gain insights and prototyping.
 In a few minutes you can build a complete model for training and testing a large list of Machine Learning algorithms.

-An example for blockchain transactions classification is shown below:
+An example of blockchain transactions classification is shown below:
 <p align="center">
   <a src='https://www.onesaitplatform.com/'>
     <img src='Onesait_Reto_Clustering_PCA-KMeans_Prediction_kNN.JPG'/>
   </a>
 </p>

-## Ontologies (workflow's origin/destiny)
+## Ontologies (workflow's origin/destination)

 With Onesait platform library for OrangeBi you can connect to a previously created ontology (see blockchain service) and extract blockchain transactions ready to be proccesed by the workflow.